KALO

 Background and Challenge

 KALO wanted to expand their contact forms with an optional newsletter signup.
 Although simple at first glance, the complexity lay in planning for future scalability: the newsletter system would gradually evolve into multiple topic-specific newsletters for different target audiences.
-Therefore, the solution needed to support flexible categorization without requiring development work for each new variation.
-Another key aspect was optimizing the workflow for the CMS administrators rather than website visitors.
+Therefore, the solution needed to support flexible categorisation without requiring development work for each new variation.
+Another key aspect was optimising the workflow for the CMS administrators rather than website visitors.
 The goal was to empower admins to independently adjust and reuse contact forms for different scenarios, ensuring easy handling as new newsletter groups are introduced.

 Approach